Simpo Glossary and Keywords

-Simpo allows for customers to pass-in specific User IDs in order to track users behavior and interactions with the system.
+Simpo allows customers to pass-in specific User IDs in order to track user behavior and interactions with the system.

 Searches are the specific action taken by a user when interacting with the Simpo Search Bar.
 Each time a user interacts with the Simpo Search Bar this is counted as a “search”

 % of Users are using Simpo